RonyAbecidan/Anagrams/README.md

 SXZYTWQP KLJ YRTD = KX LT PT Y YWJSRQ ZD

-Source of this problem : https://onlinejudge.org/index.php?option=onlinejudge&page=show_problem&problem=84
+Click [here]( https://onlinejudge.org/index.php?option=onlinejudge&page=show_problem&problem=84) to see the source of this problem

+---

-# 3 - Finally, we will try to create a spell checker
+3️⃣ - Finally, we will try to create a spell checker

-We will study first, the correction of the mistakes in which all the letters of a word are present, but, not in the good order.
+For simplicity, we will simply study the correction of mistakes in which all the letters of a word are present, but, not in the good order.

-### Example :'Cra' instead of 'Car'
+**Example :** 'Cra' instead of 'Car'

 The program must find such mistakes in a sentence or a paragraph knowing a sets of words in a dictionary.

-Moreover, I will extend the power of this spell checker in considering the case where some letters are forgotten in a word

-### Exemple : 'Rom' instead of 'Room'

-For instance, let's say that we want to also guess a word written by someone in which there are at most 2 letters missing (knowing a dictionary)

-### Input : A .txt document with first, the words of the dictionary at each line until a line in which there will be the symbol "#" which will indicate that we start to consider sentences
+`Input` : A .txt document with first, the words of the dictionary at each line until a line in which, there will be the symbol "#" indicating that we start to consider sentences

 - Today
 - ,